-- Agencies with NS/EP responsibilities are using the public Internet mostly for outreach, information sharing, and e-mail.
-Direct dependence on the public Internet for mission•critical operations and e-commerce is currently modest, although the NS/EP community's dependence on the Internet is likely to grow over the next several years.
-Government will more likely depend on dedicated intranets for mission-critical operations. - The informal and distributed management of Internet functions, the Domain Name System, Internet software, and procedural errors and unintentional actions invite potential vulnerabilities.
+Government will more likely depend on dedicated intranets for mission-critical operations.

+- The informal and distributed management of Internet functions, the Domain Name System, Internet software, and procedural errors and unintentional actions invite potential vulnerabilities.
 Because of the interconnected nature of the public Internet, a disruption or degradation of Internet operations could also hamper the operations of dedicated intranets. - The reliability and security of the public Internet are generally considered inadequate for NS/EP mission-critical functions and sensitive e-commerce transactions.
-No Internet technologies or applications yet facilitate the same type of end-to-end NS/EP-related services available in the PN.
+So far, no Internet technologies or applications facilitate the same type of end-to-end NS/EP-related services available in the PN.
 Nor are there economical incentives for Internet service providers (ISP) to develop and offer NS/EP service enhancements over their networks.
 A number of factors (e.g., lack of NS/EP demand and market factors) preclude the availability of NS/EP services over the Internet for the foreseeable future.